vatesfr/xen-orchestra/docs/docs/xo5/proxy.md

 ![](https://user-images.githubusercontent.com/21563339/80116365-29b41100-8586-11ea-9746-e01ca3e53996.png)

 :::tip
-If you see this error: `The backup will not be run on this remote because it's not compatible with the selected proxy`, it means the selected remote is not accessible from the proxy or mounted on the proxy that you have selected for the job.
+If you see this error: `The backup will not be run on this remote because it's not compatible with the selected proxy`, it means the selected backup repository is not accessible from the proxy or mounted on the proxy that you have selected for the job.

 ![Error message: "The backup will not be run on this remote because it's not compatible with the selected proxy"](../assets/remote_not_compatible_with_proxy.png)
 :::